NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 |                                  | -  E-Series volume groups are supported as of the Liberty release.                                                                                                                                                                |                                                                                                                                                                                                                       |
 +----------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 Table 4.9.
-Behavioral Differences in Cinder Volume Placement
+Behavioral Differences in Cinder volume Placement

 Cinder Snapshots versus NetApp Snapshots
 ----------------------------------------